On the collapsing of Calabi-Yau manifolds and K\"ahler-Ricci flows

 Recall in \cite[Prop.
 2.3]{STZ} it is shown the inclusion $N^\circ\hookrightarrow N$ extends to a homeomorphism $F:Z\to N$, which maps bijectively $Z\backslash\iota(N^\circ)$ onto $D\subset N$ (here $\iota:N^\circ\hookrightarrow Z$ is the canonical inclusion).
 We will use $F$ to identify $Z$ with $N$, suppressing $F$ from the notation, so for example $d_Z$ will be a distance function on $N$, etc. It is important to note that the Hausdorff measures and dimensions that we will use on $N$ are those of $d_Z$ (and not those of a smooth metric on $N$), unless otherwise specified.

 \begin{rmk} Since $\omega_{\rm can}$ is a smooth K\"ahler metric on $N^\circ$ and $\omega_j\to \omega_{\rm can}$ locally smoothly there, it follows that $\mathcal{S}\subset D$.
-This inclusion is strict in general, as can be seen for example in the case when $f:M\to N$ is an elliptic fibration of $K3$ surfaces with $24$ singular fibers of type $I_1$, which is the setup considered by Gross-Wilson \cite{GW}: in this case $D$ is a finite set of points in $N\cong\mathbb{P}^1$ and from their work it follows that the metric $\omega_{\rm can}$ has tangent cone $\mathbb{C}$ at all points of $D$, so in this case $\mathcal{S}$ is empty even though the metric is not smooth at the points in $D$.
+This inclusion is strict in general, as can be seen for example in the case when $f:M\to N$ is an elliptic fibration of $K3$ surfaces with $24$ singular fibers of type $I_1$, which is the setup considered by Gross-Wilson \cite{GW}: in this case $D$ is a finite set of points in $N\cong\mathbb{P}^1$ and from their work it follows that the metric $\omega_{\rm can}$ has tangent cone $\mathbb{C}$ at all points of $D$ (indeed, $\omega_{\rm can}$ has an explicit asymptotic behavior at points in $D$, see e.g. \cite[Table 1]{He}), so in this case $\mathcal{S}$ is empty even though the metric is not smooth at the points in $D$.